 Step 1: First and the foremost step are to create an external file that stores the test data (Input data and Expected Data).
 Let us consider an excel sheet for instance.

+------------

+Step 2: The next step is to populate the test data into Automation test Script.
+For this purpose several API’s can be used to read the test data.